wp-plugins/contact-form-7-to-database-extension/readme.txt

 It now under CF7's top level "Contact" admin menu.
 Look for "Contact" -> "Database".
 This is to take up less menu space and keep this extension's pages with those of CF7

-= What is the difference between UTF-8 and UTF-16LE CVS Export files? =

-Try UTF-8 first and only use UTF-16LE if it does not work.
-UTF-8 is generally good for most Microsoft Excel installation and all non-Excel spreadsheets that import CSV.
-But in some cases Excel will not show non-western latin characters properly from UTF-8.
-In that case, you can use UTF-16LE (actually a TSV - tab separated values) but there is a downside.
-The UTF-16LE format cannot handle new lines inside of entries.
-Therefore the plugin converts new lines to spaces.
-In other words, if you have a form with a text area where people enter multi-line input, the returns are converted to spaces in UTF-16LE but are preserved in UTF-8.

 == Screenshots ==